Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-As for the crossover itself, there are many algorithms we could implement - usually it's best to try a few of them and see whichever plays best with given problem; for simplicity, we'll go with uniform crossover, which can be described with a single drawing:
+As for the crossover itself, there are many algorithms we could implement - usually it's best to try a few of them and see whichever plays best with given problem, but for simplicity, we'll go with uniform crossover, which can be described with a single drawing:

 Same as before, let's start with a trait: